Ida Vale Inspection Day

 DORPER STUD (STUD No. 0004)

-The Dorper flock began with embryos selected from the SAABCO catalogue with genetics from various well known breeders from South Africa – Van de Merve, Dell, Cronje, Van Neikerk.
+The Dorper flock began in 1996 with embryos selected from the SAABCO catalogue with genetics from various well known breeders from South Africa – Van de Merve, Dell, Cronje, Van Neikerk.
 To enhance these genetics we have imported 250 embryos directly from Ernest Connan in 1999.
 We have used rams from many Studs in Australia and also purchased rams that have no genetic linkages to the stud to ensure genetic diversity and to be able to maintain selection pressure.
 These include John Dell “Wildfire” 060197 genetics in 2006 (top priced Dorper ram in Dubbo 2006) and a ram from imported Mickey Phillips genetics in 2010.

 WHITE DORPER STUD (STUD No.: 0003)